BhargavaGuduru/Workshop_with_Pichai/Dick_of_Cards_GAME/README.md

 For each round:

-1. The top Diamond card remains hidden.
+1. Reveal the top Diamond card to both players.
-2. Both players secretly select one card from their hand.
+2. Both players secretly select one card from their remaining hand as a bid.
-3. Selected cards are revealed simultaneously.
+3. Bid cards are revealed simultaneously.
-4. The player who plays the higher-ranked card wins the round.
+4. The player with the higher-ranked bid wins the Diamond card.
-5. The winner receives the top Diamond card.
-6. Played cards are discarded and cannot be reused.
+5. **Both bid cards are removed from play permanently**.
+6. The Diamond card is awarded to the winning player.
+7. If bids are equal, no Diamond card is awarded and the same Diamond card is auctioned again in the next round.

 ---

 ### 6.3 Tie Condition

-If both players play cards of equal rank:
+If both players bid cards of equal rank:

-* The round is declared a tie.
-* The Diamond card may be discarded or handled using a predefined tie-break rule (to be decided during implementation).
+* No player wins the Diamond card.
+* Both bid cards are discarded from play.
+* The Diamond card remains available for the next round.

 ---